Ashkenazi Jews: Medical genetics

 The result is a form of ascertainment bias.
 This has sometimes created an impression that Jews are more susceptible to genetic disease than other populations.
 Healthcare professionals are often taught to consider those of Ashkenazi descent to be at increased risk for colon cancer.
-People of Ashkenazi descent are at much higher risk of being a carrier for Tay-Sachs disease, which is fatal in its homozygous form.
+People of Ashkenazi descent are at much higher risk of being a carrier for Tay–Sachs disease, a genetic neurological disease that often results in death in early childhood.

 Genetic counseling and genetic testing are often undertaken by couples where both partners are of Ashkenazi ancestry.
 Some organizations, most notably Dor Yeshorim, organize screening programs to prevent homozygosity for the genes that cause related diseases.